Solara Mental Health Brandmark

 Choosing Solara Great Falls for your VA CCN outpatient care gives you access to a military-exclusive setting where Veteran peer support thrives.
 Our integrated outpatient program unites evidence-based psychotherapies with holistic treatments, all delivered through universal trauma-informed care by a team with deep military cultural expertise.
 We are your dedicated outpatient solution in Great Falls.

 The VA MISSION Act of 2018 created the VA Community Care Network (CCN) to give Veterans more choice and control over their healthcare, especially for outpatient services.
-The goal is to ensure you receive the care you need, when and where you need it, whether at a VA facility or through a trusted community provider like Solara Mental Health's outpatient clinic.
+The goal is to ensure you receive the care you need, when and where you need it, whether at a VA facility or through a trusted community provider like Solara Mental Health's outpatient clinic

 CCN is organized into six regions across the United States.
 Montana, including Great Falls, is located in Region 4.
 TriWest Healthcare Alliance is the VA's contracted partner (Third Party Administrator or TPA) for managing CCN Region 4.